Savoie / France

 Photo credit - Office du Tourisme Valmorel

 Valmorel offers a wide range of activities that are sure to seduce you: there is something for everyone!
-Here are a few ideas of activities to do during your stay.
+Here are a few ideas of activities to do during your holidays in Valmorel.

 Skiing and summer tourism are fairly recent arrivals in Valmorel.
 Find out what life in the Tarentaise was like when it revolved around farming with a trip to Quarante Planes, home to the Museum of Traditional Life, which is set in a house that is more than 300 years old.
 Open Tuesdays and Fridays in the summer.